What are hotspots?

 - When compared to tethering, a hotspot consumes a significant amount of data.

-- Tethering uses less battery and is less expensive than hotspot, whereas hotspot uses more battery.
+- Tethering uses less battery and is less expensive than hotspots, whereas hotspot uses more battery.

 - Tethering necessitates a high-speed internet connection, whereas hotspots necessitate a medium to a high-speed internet connection.